-Oral health for infant school age (4-7)
+Oral health for infants for school age (4 to 7)

-Key messages:
+Key messages

 - Children aged three and over should use a pea-sized amount of toothpaste containing more than 1000ppm fluoride